Abdol-Hossein Farman Farma: Biography

-Portrait of Prince Abdul Husayn Mirza (Farma Farmaian), One of 274 Vintage Photographs.
-Brooklyn Museum.
+Portrait of Prince Abdul Husayn Mirza (Farma Farmaian).

-Prince Abdol-Hossein Farmanfarma was born to Prince Nosrat Dowleh Firouz and Hajieh Homa Khanoum in 1858 in Tabriz, and was a grandson of the Qajar crown prince Abbas Mirza.
+Prince Abdol-Hossein Farman Farma was born to Prince Nosrat Dowleh Firouz and Hajieh Homa Khanoum in 1858 in Tabriz, and was a grandson of the Qajar crown prince Abbas Mirza.

 He was extensively educated at home by private tutors in traditional subjects such as poetry, literature, mathematics, Arabic, and religion, along with modern sciences and Western languages.
 In 1878, at age 21, he continued his education at the Austrian Military Academy in Tehran, where he distinguished himself as a soldier and strategist.

 After the death of his father in 1885, he assumed his father's former title of "Nosrat-ed-Dowleh".
-In 1891, as commander of the Azerbaijani troops, he received the title "Salar Lashgar", and subsequently in 1892 he received the title "Farmanfarma" upon the death of his elder brother.
+In 1891, as commander of the Azerbaijani troops, he received the title "Salar Lashgar", and subsequently in 1892 he received the title "Farman Farma" upon the death of his elder brother.

 In 1885 he married Ezzat ed-Dowleh Qajar, daughter of Mozaffar ad-Din Shah Qajar.
 Following the marriage, out of respect for Ezzat ed-Dowleh and also due to her high social rank, he took no other wives for the next twenty years.

-Following the accession of Mozaffar ad-Din Shah in 1896, Farmanfarma led the entourage of the new Shah from Tabriz to Tehran and firmly established himself within Iranian politics.
-He was appointed Commander-in-Chief of the army and Minister of War and quickly took over the government as a self-appointed premier and emerged as the real power behind the throne.
+Following the accession of Mozaffar ad-Din Shah in 1896, Farman Farma led the entourage of the new Shah from Tabriz to Tehran and firmly established himself within Iranian politics.
+He was appointed commander-in-chief of the army and minister of war and quickly took over the government as a self-appointed premier and emerged as the real power behind the throne.
 It is said "he acted as the true sovereign".
 During this time he drafted the first laws relating to national conscription and worked towards establishing a military academy in Iran.

-Farmanfarma's power grab was resented by many within the court and ultimately resulted in the Shah dismissing him and assigning him to govern the province of Fars, and eventually sending him into exile in 1898.
+Farman Farma's power grab was resented by many within the court and ultimately resulted in the Shah dismissing him and assigning him to govern the province of Fars, and eventually sending him into exile in 1898.
 He went to Egypt, and then to Baghdad in Ottoman Mesopotamia.
 His wife Princess Ezzat ed-Dowleh, voluntarily followed him and stayed with him for four years until she was able to orchestrate his return to court life.

-During the constitutional revolution, Farmanfarma, like many of the landed aristocracy, tried to balance the demands of the constitutionalists against the royalists.
+During the constitutional revolution, Farman Farma, like many of the landed aristocracy, tried to balance the demands of the constitutionalists against the royalists.
 His deft manoeuvring allowed him to take the post of the minister of justice in the new constitutional government.
 In the same year he was appointed governor general of Azerbaijan where with considerable personal courage, he took action against an incursion of Kurdish and Ottoman forces into Iran.

-In 1909, Farmanfarma was also appointed minister of the interior and once again as minister of justice.
+In 1909, Farman Farma was also appointed minister of the interior and once again as minister of justice.
 In his role as Minister of Justice he introduced the Western custom of secular court trials into the Iranian legal system.